-There is negligible wild Pacific oyster broodstock in the coastal Thau lagoon, thus larvae were mainly collected from reared oyster stock inside the shellfish farming zones.
-We hypothesize that restricted nanotidal lagoons promote larval retention due to the characteristics of the enclosed lagoon and that the nanotidal regime has limited effects.
+There is negligible wild Pacific oyster broodstock in the coastal Thau lagoon, thus larvae were mainly collected from reared oyster stock inside the shellfish farmed zones.
+We hypothesize that the restricted nanotidal lagoons promote larval retention due to the characteristics of the enclosed lagoon and that the nanotidal regime has limited effects.
 In this context, the emergence of D-larvae cohorts after adult spawning events determines the larval supply to the system.
-The abundances of D-larvae at ISFZ sites were higher than at OSFZ sites, confirming that the Dlarvae came from the oyster rearing areas.
-The abundances of large umbo larvae were similar inside and outside shellfish farming zone, likely due to the combined effects of high larval retention and hydrodynamic currents, the driving forces of both dispersion and connectivity in Thau lagoon.
+The abundances of D-larvae inside shellfish farming zones were higher than outside, confirming that the D-larvae came from the oyster rearing areas.
+The abundances of large umbo larvae were similar inside and outside shellfish farming zone, likely due to the combined effects of high larval retention and hydrodynamic currents, the driving forces of both dispersion and connectivity in Thau Lagoon.